West Leake: Other listed buildings

 In addition to St. Helena's Church there are four other listed structures in West Leake, all Grade II listed: 55, Main Street; Lychgate at Entrance to Churchyard of Church of St Helena; Sundial in Churchyard of Church of St Helena, Single Metre South of the Chancel; and The Old Rectory.

 The lych gate at the entrance to the churchyard of St. Helena's church dates back to 1919 and serves as a World War I memorial; it is a timber construction with a roof of Swithland slate.

 The Old Rectory is dated 1723; the emblem of the Stanhope family is thought to be visible on the west wall.
 White's Directory of Nottinghamshire, written in 1853, describes the rectory as "a pleasant mansion".
 When, in 1933, West Leake was united with Kingston on Soar and Ratcliffe on Soar, the rectory was sold into private ownership.

 Other heritage

 Former school (current village hall)

 A school was built in 1850 by the owner of the village Lord Belper, of the neighbouring parish Kingston on Soar.
-It was noted by local writers that until the Elementary Education Act of 1880 absenteeism was great as children stayed away to labour with their parents.
+It was noted by local writers that until the Elementary Education Act 1880 absenteeism was great as children stayed away to labour with their parents.
 Local writers state that Lady Belper, concerned with the poor living standards of children in the village, provided bread and cheese in the school.

 The school still operated in 1895, but by 1904 children in the village attended schools outside the village.
 In 1966 the school was donated to the village, by Lord Belper, for use as a village hall.